 On February 7, 1883, George Chase acquired 232 Beacon next door, which he leased to others.

 In 1892, George Chase retired from business and he and his wife went to Europe for four years.
 On November 8, 1892, he executed a power of attorney leaving his affairs in the hands of his son-in-law, Harcourt Amory.
 At the time he executed the power of attorney, George Chase was living in Marlborough, New Hampshire; when the Chases returned from Europe, they lived in Dedham.

 During the 1892-1893 winter season, 234 Beacon was the home of Charles Arthur Sinclair and his wife, Emma Isabelle (Jones) Sinclair.
 Their primary residence was in Portsmouth, New Hampshire, where he was a partner in his father-in-law’s brewery and a member of the State Senate.
 He also was a major investor in railroads and in button, wall paper, and shoe manufacturing, and was owner of the Portsmouth Daily Times and the Quincy House hotel in Boston.

 On August 8, 1893, George Chase (through Harcourt Amory) transferred 232 Beacon and 234 Beacon along with other property to attorney Charles Sedgwick Rackemann as trustee.
 It appears that the transfer was in contemplation of impending financial difficulties, inasmuch as it authorized Charles Rackemann to dispose of the property for the benefit of George Chases’ creditors ”with only such preferences as are provided by the insolvency laws…”.

 During the 1893-1894 winter season, 234 Beacon was the home of architect Arthur Rotch and his wife, Lisette de Wolf (Colt) Rotch.
 They had lived at 82 Commonwealth during the previous season.
-Arthur Rotch died in August of 1894.
+They also maintained a home on Hospital Point in Beverly, where Arthur Rotch died in August of 1894.